0xAtelerix/docs/technology.md

 Pelagos technology

+> Content NOT ready for review pass.
+> Structure could use a feedback pass.

 Pelagos is transformative appchain framework that accelerates project launches and significantly reduces development timelines.

 To achieve this, Pelagos integrates Erigon's highly efficient database structure and modular client design bringing Appchains: